 SD: I would like to be the best climber that I am capable of being in as many different facets of the sport as possible.
-The Eiger was an adventure that tested my comfort zones and was perfect grounds for me to challenge myself physically and mentally.
+The Eiger was an adventure that tested my comfort zones and was the perfect ground for me to challenge myself physically and mentally.

 CXC: It seems like you’ve been participating in fewer competitions lately.
 What are the reasons for this shift?

 SD: I would rather spend my free time climbing outside.
-Perhaps down the line I will be motivated to focus on competitions again, but for now, I am motivated to travel the world exploring new destinations and pushing my limits on rock.
+Perhaps down the line, I will be motivated to focus on competitions again, but for now, I am motivated to travel the world exploring new destinations and pushing my limits on the rock.

 CXC: If climbing is a part of the Olympics in 2020 will you pursue competing?

-CXC: What does inclusion of climbing in the Olympics mean to you and what does it mean for the climbing community as a whole?
+CXC: Sasha Digiulian what does the inclusion of climbing in the Olympics mean to you and what does it mean for the climbing community as a whole?